-An aerial photograph of the current property.
+This is an aerial photograph of the current property.

-Gacy approached his final victim at the Nissan Pharmacy in Des Plaines.
-Nowadays, the building is home to a daycare center called Millie's House.
+These days, the building is home to a daycare center called Millie's House.

 Coordinates: 42.010205, -87.877112

 This is where investigators unearthed the remains of 26 young men.

 Five of his victims remain unidentified.

-Photographs of some of Gacy's victims.
+These are photographs of some of Gacy's victims.

 He murdered at least 33 teenagers and young men between 1972 and 1978.
 Their ages ranged between 14 and 21.

-Other locations that are relatively close to this place.
+Other locations that are relatively close to this address:

 Roughly 28 miles away.

-Crime Location in Chicago, Illinois, United States
+Crime Location in Chicago, Illinois

 Roughly 86 miles away.